Signed in as:

 Laurie Williams

-Laurie is the founder and president of Collaborative Community Housing Initiative.
-Laurie and her husband Rick have one adult son Zachary, who inspired them to form CCHI.
+Laurie and her husband Rick are the founders of Collaborative Community Housing Initiative.
+They have one adult son Zachary, who inspired them to form CCHI.
 Laurie is leading this grassroots movement for inclusive living options with a group of volunteer families and stakeholders throughout the country.
 By collaborating with educators, organizations, housing specialists and urban planners, CCHI is encouraging public dialogue regarding inclusion, as well as creating space for community problem solving regarding affordable housing for people with IDD.
 By researching and visiting various living models around the world, they learned that creating neighborhoods where everyone can thrive is possible!
 Laurie is committed to building a more equal, diverse, inclusive and welcoming community for people of all abilities.
-In addition to working full time as an Executive Corporate Recruiter, Laurie is involved in the National Fragile X Association as an event organizer, speaker and mentor.
+In addition to working full time as an Executive HR Consultant, Laurie is involved in the National Fragile X Association as an event organizer, speaker and mentor.

 Anthony Bilotti, Ph.D.